Traditional Healing in the Philippines

-Over time, the form of healing in the country gradually evolved.
-The albularyo, manghihilot, medico, and faith healers emerged, taking over the role of the babaylan in many communities.
-Today, even with the presence of hospitals and modern doctors, many Filipinos still turn to traditional healing due to their deep belief in its effectiveness.
+Over time, the practice of healing in the Philippines evolved.
+Healers such as albularyo, manghihilot, medico, and faith healers emerged, and today they are seen as continuing the knowledge once held by the babaylan in many communities.
+And even with hospitals and modern doctors available, many Filipinos still turn to traditional healing because of their deep belief in its effectiveness.

 Albularyo